-This Post-Baccalaureate Teacher Certification Program in Science is designed for college graduates seeking initial teacher certification in one or more of the scientific disciplines (biological sciences, chemistry, earth sciences, physics).
-The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Science (K-12) is designed for college graduates seeking initial teacher certification in the subject areas of one or more of the scientific disciplines (Biological Science, Chemistry, Earth Science, Physical Science, and/or Physics).
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

-The Post-Baccalaureate Teacher Certification Program in Science is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a semester of full-time student teaching.
+The Post-Baccalaureate Teacher Certification Program in Science is a 21-credit graduate program requiring four teacher preparation courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

-- Science Education (K-12) Certificate in Biological Sciences, Chemistry, Earth Science, Physical Science, and/or Physics (K-12)
+- Science Certificate in Biological Sciences, Chemistry, Earth Science, Physical Science, and/or Physics (K-12)

 Kathleen M. Pierce, Ph.D.

 Professor & Director of Post-Baccalaureate Teacher Certification/Master of Arts in Teaching (MAT) Programs

 Associated Department: Department of Graduate Education, Leadership, and Counseling

 Science Certificate in Biological Science, Chemistry, Earth Science, Physical Science, and/or Physics (K-12) Requirements